Shulchan Aruch: Praise

 [F]rom their wells do we drink and should a question arise (on their work), not for this shall we come to annul their words, rather we must study further as much as we can, and if we are unable to resolve (our question) then we will ascribe it to our own lack of knowledge and not (as a reason to) annul the words of these geniuses.

 Jonathan Eybeschutz (d.
 1764) wrote that the great breadth of the work would make it impossible to constantly come to the correct conclusion if not for the "spirit of God".
 Therefore, says Eybeschutz, one cannot rely on a view not presented by the Shulchan Aruch.
 Yehuda Heller Kahana (d.
-1819) also said that was the reason one cannot rely on a view not formulated in the Shulchan Jewry.
+1819) also said that was the reason one cannot rely on a view not formulated in the Shulchan Aruch.

 Major commentaries

 A large body of commentaries have appeared on the Shulchan Aruch, beginning soon after its publication.
 The first major gloss, Hagahot by Moses Isserles, was published shortly after the Shulchan Aruch appeared.
 Isserles' student, Yehoshua Falk HaKohen published Sefer Me'irath Enayim (on Choshen Mishpat, abbreviated as Sema) several decades after the main work.
 Important works by the later authorities (acharonim) include but are not limited to: